 Particularly in older buildings, asbestos or lead can be used in building materials like pipes, paint, flooring, siding, or insulation.
 When these materials remain safely encapsulated and undisturbed, they can be left in place.
 When a fire exposes these materials or burns them, causing contaminated soot and other residues, they become an environmental hazard that requires professional remediation as part of structural decontamination.

 Fire and smoke can cause structural damage in multiple ways.
 Many building materials will undergo deformation, collapse, and compaction due to fires.
 This strain on the building, plus any added weight from fire control measures, can break or fracture structural columns and beams.

 Water can erode and rust any metal in a building’s skeleton, and it is one of the most prominent fire suppressants.
 Following any significant water damage from putting out a fire, our disaster recovery team scans affected surfaces for hidden water and moisture that could reach any load-bearing materials (like steel) and cause erosion or rust.
 For these situations, the team uses various tools to water map the building and mark areas needing repair and waterproofing and sealant materials as needed.
 Water can also cause excess weight to a foundation.
-The team can test a home’s foundation for cracks or breaks and repair it accordingly.
+The team can test the building’s foundation for cracks or breaks and repair it accordingly.